Every day, important decisions get made that have an impact on your life and future. Those decisions don’t just get made in the halls of government.

 How much does it cost?

 The only cost to students who are accepted for admission is a $150.00 non-refundable registration fee.
-For students who have concerns about being able to meet this cost, first apply using the on-line application below, and then email NEW Leadership Puget Sound (email@example.com) for information about scholarship support.
+For students who have concerns about being able to meet this cost, first apply using the on-line application below, and then email the Alene Moris National Education for Women’s Leadership Institute (firstname.lastname@example.org) for information about scholarship support.

 What are the expectations for students who participate in the Institute?

-NEW Leadership Puget Sound participants are expected to attend all scheduled events and meals during the program.
+The Alene Moris National Education for Women’s Leadership Institute participants are expected to attend all scheduled events and meals during the program.
 Our typical day of scheduled events begins at 8:00 am and end at 7:00 pm.
 Students are expected to remain on site at the UW Women’s Center for the duration of each day’s activities.
-Students with responsibilities for pets, children and households are advised to arrange for assistance during the Institute so that they can devote full attention to the NEW Leadership experience.
+Students with responsibilities for pets, children and households are advised to arrange for assistance during the Institute so that they can devote full attention to the Institute experience.
 Participants are responsible for their own transportation to and from the Institute.
 Parking is free and bus service is available.